Buffer-Overflow/socket-pixels/README.md

 ```
 npm run backend-prod
 ```
-This starts up the NodeJS backend (on port 8000) that manages the socked connections.
+This starts up the NodeJS backend (on port 8000) that manages the socket connections.
 The bundle will be served from the 'dist' folder.

 Licensed under the MIT License, see the [LICENSE file](https://github.com/Buffer-Overflow/socket-pixels/blob/master/LICENSE)